 Clean Pennies with Pantry Ingredients

 This will help kids start to understand chemical reactions.
 You’ll need a few dirty pennies, 1/3 cup white vinegar and a teaspoon of salt.
 Put all the “ingredients” in a small glass bowl and stir.
 Count to 60, then rinse.
 Your change should be shiny!
 The acetic acid in vinegar dissolves dark copper oxides and leaves each penny looking as good as new.
-Find more ways vinegar can work magic at home.
+Find more ways to clean with vinegar at home.

 The salt thaws the outer layer of the ice cube.
 Then, when the salt moves past, the cubes will re-freeze, trapping the string next to the cube.
 Here’s how to keep your ice cubes from sticking together.